phamm25/ai-chatbot/server/README.md

 # Chatbot Server

-The Chatbot server is an Express.js application designed following the service/controller patterns used in `mmenu-api`.
+The Chatbot server is an Express.js application designed following the service/controller patterns.
 It exposes REST APIs to power the chatbot experience, including multi-turn conversation persistence, image and CSV understanding, and OpenAI powered assistant responses.

 ## Architecture Overview